FELLOWSHIP NEWS

 •Service at 10:30 a.m. in person and on Zoom.
-This week, Rev. Fred L Hammond delivers a homily titled “How Do We Approach Death?”
+Rev. Fred L Hammond delivers a homily titled “Motherhood, Minneapolis, and First Century Common Era.”

 •Connections: A Sharing Hour has its weekly meeting at 11 a.m.
 Facilitated by Alia Starkweather.
 All are welcome.

-•Joyful Jammers meets from 10 a.m. to noon each week.
-Anyone who plays an instrument or sings is welcome to join in the fun.
-Contact: Peggy Dickson.
+•Joyful Jammers meets every Thursday from 10 a.m. to noon.
+Anyone who plays an instrument or sings is welcome to join in the fun!
+Contact Peggy Dickson for more info.

 COMING SOON